 Other great sites to visit, books to read, and products to try, that may just help you in your quest…

 This is brilliant!
 Dan Gheesling runs this amazing site, and he knows his subject, having undertaken a long, long journey to get into a reality TV show (in his case, Big Brother), which really, really paid off.
 In 2008, Dan WON series 10 of the US version of Big Brother, taking home the $500,000 top prize.
-In many ways, this is exactly what I’d love this site to be.
-I’m nowhere near it, yet… but I’m working on it!
+He has a podcast too, so there’s heaps of great information there too.

 Dexter Johnson’s very comprehensive, thoughtful game show review blog.
 He really knows his stuff!